rodrigoechaide/ansible-role-zabbix-server/README.md

 This playbook requires Ansible 2.0 or higher.

-Tested on Ubuntu 16.04.
+Tested on Ubuntu 16.04 and 18.04.
 Should work on all Ubuntu versions >= 16.04.

 ## Playbook Variables

 Modify the file hosts.ini file, in order to select the hosts to deploy, the variables inside each role and the global variables inside group_vars/zabbix_servers.yml.
-To change database engine modify the variable "db_engine" inside database role.
+To change database engine modify the variable "DB_ENGINE" inside database role.

 Database Engines Available:
 * Postgresql